equinor/TimeSeriesAnalysis/articles/ex_sysid.md

 > This example illustrates an extremely important but slightly subtle lesson about the utility of
 >dynamic identification:
 > **If your data is dynamic/transient, using dynamic identification will result in better estimates,
 > *also for stationary terms*.
-This means that even if you are only intrested in the static gains of a system,
+This means that even if you are only interested in the static gains of a system,
-> you would benefit from estimataing gains using dynamic identification if your data has visible transients.**
+> you would benefit from estimating gains using dynamic identification if your data has visible transients.**